dbrennand/home-ops/docs/infrastructure/kubernetes/flux.md

 # :simple-flux: Flux

+!!! note "Archived"

+    This page has been archived and kept for reference.
+Some of the links on this page may no longer work.

 [FluxCD](https://fluxcd.io/) is deployed on my [Talos](./talos.md) Kubernetes node to adopt a [GitOps](https://fluxcd.io/flux/concepts/#gitops) approach to deploying applications on Kubernetes.
 My [GitHub repository](https://github.com/dbrennand/home-ops/tree/main/kubernetes) is the source of truth for Kubernetes applications I have deployed.

 !!! quote "What is GitOps?"